 - Ensure their feet are cleaned every day and that their nails stay trimmed.

-Shenandoah Podiatry Can Help Your Child Get the Treatment for Flat Feet and Heel Pain That They Need
+Shenandoah Podiatry Will Help Your Child Get Treatment for Flat Feet and Heel Pain

 At Shenandoah Podiatry, we have plenty of experience with issues of the feet, both in children and adults.
 We've learned that for children, early diagnosis is even more important.
 A minor problem that can be treated with something as small as an insert could lead to something that requires surgery as an adult if it's left untreated.